bernardtse/python-api-challenge/README.md

 ## 4. Data Analysis

-The project answers the following questions:
+This challenge answers the following questions:
 - How does the weather (temperature, humidity, cloudiness, and wind speed) relate to latitude?
 - What is the linear regression model between weather variables and latitude for cities in the Northern and Southern Hemispheres?
 - Which cities have ideal weather conditions for a vacation, such as moderate temperatures and low humidity?